 - Don't allow anyone to smoke indoors and support measures to make all public places tobacco-free.

 - Get involved.
-Start by checking out Fighting For Air which has more information about what you can do.
+Start by checking out our Healthy Air Campaign which has more information about what you can do.

 Bottom line: Help yourself and everyone else breathe easier.
 Support national, state and local efforts to clean up sources of pollution.
 Your life and the life of someone you love may depend on it.